Skip to main content

 This action executes a SQL statement, optionally capturing the output for use in subsequent actions.
 By default, it targets the SQL Server instance of the application, however, it is not restricted to SQL Server and can run against any database which supports ODBC connections.

-A recent enhancement introduces transaction support to the SQL execution process, ensuring a safer and more consistent outcome by automatically rolling back any changes if an error occurs within a script.
+A recent enhancement introduces optional transaction support to the SQL execution process, ensuring a safer and more consistent outcome by automatically rolling back any changes if an error occurs within a script.
 Previously, executing multiple SQL statements sequentially would commit changes until an error was encountered, potentially leaving partial updates in the database.
 This change enhances data integrity and reliability, though it may affect systems that expected the previous behavior.
 Users should be aware that unsuccessful scripts no longer leave intermediate database alterations intact.
+Use Transactions defaults to ON.

 Typical Use Cases